muly/data-validation/README.md

 ##Overview
-- this is a REST endpoint/API which accept the multipart file as input. the excel format supported is XLSX.
+- This is a REST API endpoint which accept the multipart file as input. the excel format supported is XLSX.
-- the given excel file is uploaded into a temporary folder on the server, and validates each cell in the file row by row
+- The given excel file is uploaded into a temporary folder on the server, and validates each cell in the file row by row
-- for validation rules, a predefined yaml file (saved on server side) is been used. the rules are loaded from the yaml file and applied on the data
+- For validation rules, a predefined yaml file (saved on server side) is been used. the rules are loaded from the yaml file and applied on the data
-- once the validation is done, the validation response JSON is returned back to client with the list of records that deviate from the rules
+- Once the validation is done, the validation response JSON is returned back to client with the list of records that deviate from the rules
-- in the same JSON response, there is a part that lists of error files which failed because of invalid format or if it is not a XLSX file
+- In the same JSON response, there is a part that lists of error files which failed because of invalid format or if it is not a XLSX file

 ##Deployment notes